se-edu/learningresources/contents/performance/Performance.md

 This is not a guide on how to optimize that 3%, but rather, to explain standard optimization techniques that you should apply in all of your code, so that you do not create sub-optimal codes (premature pessimization).
 If you want to find out more about optimizing that 3%, you can find more at [Other Resources](#other-resources) below.

-The 2 techniques you should know are:
+The 3 techniques you should know are:

 * Using appropriate Data Structures and Algorithms
-* Memory Management
+* Memory Management Usage
-* Using Cache Friendly codes
+* Using Cache Friendly Code

 ## Using Appropriate Data Structures and Algorithms